mkumar73/beckernick.github.io/_posts/2016-09-17-convolutions.markdown

 # Next Steps

-I've got a pretty good handle on convolutions for image analysis at this point.
+I've got a pretty good handle on convolution for image analysis at this point.
 But it's not clear how we go from this to convolutional neural networks.
 In the next post, I'll walk through a simple neural network, and then eventually build a convolutional net.